elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Backup

 Velero is set up to take daily backups and store them in an S3 bucket.
-The daily backup will not take backups of everything in a kubernetes cluster, it will instead look for certain labels and annotations.
+The daily backup will not take backups of everything in a Kubernetes cluster, it will instead look for certain labels and annotations.
-Read more about those labels and annotations here: <https://compliantkubernetes.io/user-guide/backup/#backing-up>
+Read more about those labels and annotations [here](../user-guide/backup.md#backing-up).

 It is also possible to take on-demand backups.
 Then you can freely chose what to backup and do not have to base it on the same labels.
-A basic example with the Velero CLI would be `velero backup create manual-backup`, which would take a backup of all kubernetes resources (though not the data in the volumes by default).
+A basic example with the Velero CLI would be `velero backup create manual-backup`, which would take a backup of all Kubernetes resources (though not the data in the volumes by default).

 If you want to create a latest backup from existing schedule , Velero CLI would be `velero backup create --from-schedule velero-daily-backup --wait`.